IYCMI - 6 Great Columns From This Week - A Great Video - and the anniversary of America's First National Park!

 This Sunday ICYMI edition is always free for all subscribers and visitors to this Substack page!
 Thanks for being a part of this look at CA politics!

-Jon On The Christ Stigall show!
+Jon On The Chris Stigall show!

 On Friday morning, at like 5 am California time, I did a segment on the Chris Stigall show on Salem Television.
 He’s on the East Coast, so it was a more respectable time.
 Anyways, the interview runs about 8 minutes, and if you launch the video below, it starts right at my segment.
 We talk, of course, California politics… Enjoy!